Charles August, Prince of Nassau-Weilburg

-Charles August; 17 September 1685, Weilburg – 9 November 1753) was from 1719 to 1753 Prince of Nassau-Weilburg.
+Charles August (Karl August, 17 September 1685, Weilburg – 9 November 1753) was from 1719 to 1753 Prince of Nassau-Weilburg.

 Charles August was the second son of John Ernst of Nassau-Weilburg and Maria Polyxena of Leiningen-Dagsburg-Hartenburg.
 In his youth, he worked as a diplomat for Saxony; for a while he was the Saxon ambassador in Paris.
 He succeeded his father as Prince in Weilburg on 27 February 1719.

 In 1733 and 1734, he commanded the imperial troops on the Rhine as an imperial cavalry general.

 In 1737 he assumed the title of Prince, which family had been awarded in 1688.
 In 1688 the family had not, however, obtained a seat on the princely bench in the Imperial Diet, and in protest, they had not used their title.
 In 1737, the seat in the diet was finally awarded and Charles August started using his princely title.

 Charles August died in 1753 and was buried in the chapel of Weilburg.
-He was succeeded by his son Charles Christian after.
+He was succeeded by his son Charles Christian.